kuldeepJadhav/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/9-project-configuration/contents/129-basic-app-settings-in-configapplicationcoffee).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/supersonic/guides/architecture/app-config-files/).